Public Outreach

 Posters and Guidebooks

-They also print spiral-bound guidebooks on how to identify pollinators, seedlings, and trees and shrubs that are free to the public.
-These materials are helpful to have available when tabling at community events and are available through the Living Roadway Trust Fund Publications website or by checking with the TPC roadside program manager, who may have some available.
+The LRTF also has free spiral-bound guidebooks on how to identify pollinators, seedlings, trees, and shrubs.
+These books are great to have available when tabling at community events.
+The TPC roadside program manager may also have some available.

 The TPC roadside program manager has brochures on roadside vegetation topics such as Iowa’s mowing law and landowner questions regarding roadsides.

-The Center has a set of 10 brochures that provided detailed how-to technical information for topics such as collecting seed, designing seed mixes, site preparation, seeding, and maintaining plantings.
-The information is distilled from the Tallgrass Prairie Center Guide to Prairie Restoration in the Upper Midwest and can be downloaded on the Technical Guide Series part of the Tallgrass Prairie Center website.
+The TPC has a set of 10 brochures that provide detailed how-to technical information for topics such as collecting seed, designing seed mixes, site preparation, seeding, and maintaining plantings.
+The information is distilled from the TPC Guide to Prairie Restoration in the Upper Midwest.

-The Center’s banners with life-size images of roots available for ordering capture people’s attention by conveying the tremendous density and size of prairie root systems.
-Approximately 14-foot long when rolled out, these portable and durable banners roll up for easy storage.
+Banners with life-size images of roots available for ordering from the TPC capture people’s attention by conveying the tremendous density and size of prairie root systems like those found in roadside vegetation.
+Approximately 14-feet long when unfurled, these portable and durable banners roll up for easy storage.
 Some counties or cities display them in the local nature center, library, or county courthouse.

-Prairie root specimens that are up to ten-foot long are an especially effective visual tool for public outreach.
+Prairie root specimens from the TPC that are up to ten-feet long are an especially effective physical tools for public outreach.
 Similar to the prairie root banners, counties may display prairie root specimens at the local nature center, library, or county courthouse.
-To cover the cost of growing the roots over three years, the Center charges over $2,000 per root specimen plus shipping.
+To cover the cost of growing the roots over three years, the TPC charges over $2,000 per root specimen plus shipping.

 Stickers

-The TPC roadside program manager may have stickers available that say “Roadsides for Wildlife” or that have the Iowa Roadside Management logo.
+The TPC roadside program manager may have stickers available that read “Roadsides for Wildlife” or have the Iowa Roadside Management logo.

 Pull-up Banner

-The TPC roadside program manager may have pull-up banners with roadside vegetation information that can be borrowed for outreach events such as tabling at local community events.
+The TPC roadside program manager may have pull-up banners with roadside vegetation information that can be borrowed for tabling at local community events.
+They may be shipped or picked up at the TPC in Cedar Falls.

 Wall Calendar

 The TPC roadside program manager produces an annual wall calendar with a theme related to roadside vegetation management.
-For example, themes have included “Historic Roadsides,” “Celebrating Remnants,” and “Plant This Not That.”
+Previous themes have included “Historic Roadsides,” “Celebrating Remnants,” and “Plant This Not That.”
 Wall calendars are mailed to roadside programs in the fall.

 Lesson Plans